post

 2020 South America cruise

 The captain updates us twice today.
 At 8:30am, he tells us that we are sailing through Summer Passage where there is only 2 metres sea depth below us, so we slow down to 14 knots as we proceed on a high tide.
-We then sail through Passo Franco and then spend the afternoon sailing through very scenic Sarmiento Channel before sailing into open waters this evening.
+We sail through Passo Franco and then spend the afternoon sailing through very scenic Sarmiento Channel before entering into open Pacific Ocan waters this evening.
 Our destination remains either San Antonio or Valparaiso for reprovisioning.

 At Noon the captain reports that our course will result in sailing 1,279 nmi to San Antonio.
 We have 50 kt winds on the nose right now while we are in Sarmiento Channel, which will switch to NW 15-20 kt winds by tomorrow, with 3 metre swells when we emerge into the open Pacific Ocean.
 He also mentions that passengers who are in need of critical prescriptions should fill in the form and present themselves with their prescription bottles to the medical staff this afternoon in the Atrium.